NemesisTheory/ODST-Soundtracks/README.md

 - game9: **Bits and Pieces**
 - launch: **No Stone Unturned**
 - menu: **The Light at the End**
-- *(i also changed the land sound effect with the Halo 3 Active Camouflage End sound effect)*

 # Music Links
 - Finale: https://www.youtube.com/watch?v=6-jmPBuoQM4